Winona (legend): The legend

 There are several variations of the story.
 Winona's father is sometimes said to be Chief Wabasha (Wapasha) of a village identified as Keoxa, now known as Winona, Minnesota, or perhaps Chief Red Wing of what is now Red Wing, Minnesota.
 Rather than marry a suitor she does not love, Winona chooses to leap from the cliff of Maiden Rock to her death.
-The story is very similar to the apocryphal legend of a young Cherokee woman of Noccalula Falls Park in Gadsden, Alabama, as well as events in James Fenimore Cooper's The Last of the Mohicans.

-The identity of the suitor depends on the version of the tale.
+The suitor depends on the version of the tale.
 Some versions feature him as a French trapper; others say he is a Native American of another tribe.
 In Last of the Mohicans the man is a brutal murderer, and the young woman chooses death over life as a slave or battered woman.

+Analysis

+Similar tales are told in many places in the Midwestern United States, as well as the apocryphal legend of a young Cherokee woman of Noccalula Falls Park in Gadsden, Alabama.
+The journals of Zebulon Pike (1805) contain a brief mention of the legend; this is the earliest instance of it being recorded and mentioned by a European American.

 In the traditional Dakota language, "Winona" is not a personal name, but a general term for a first-born child of any class distinction who happens to be female.

-The concept of the central figure as a "princess" (and in some lore called, "Princess Winona") is in keeping with a European-American stereotype about Native American "princesses."
-However, the Sioux do not have an equivalent title for "princess" in any of the major dialects, and Native American cultures do not see their leaders as royalty.
+In some lore she is called "Princess Winona".
+However, the title "princess" is a European-American invention, as Dakota people do not have such title or term.

 Today "Winona" has become regularly used as a personal and place name throughout the United States.

 The location

 Winona, Minnesota is associated with the legend because it was formerly the site of Keoxa.
 The character of Winona has entered popular regional culture.
 The name has been featured in Watkins Incorporated advertising, a prominent statue (currently located by Huff St. between 5th and 6th Streets after being located in other city parks), a stained glass window, and elsewhere.

 While the Upper Mississippi version of the legend is the most prominent, there are other sites with variations of this legend.

 Mark Twain in Life on the Mississippi wrote: "There are fifty Lover's Leaps along the Mississippi from whose summit disappointed Indian girls have jumped."
-Other locations with a similar legend include Winona Falls in Pennsylvania, Camden County, Missouri and Cameron Park in Waco, Texas.
+Other Lover's Leap locations with a similar legend include Winona Falls in Pennsylvania, Camden County, Missouri and Cameron Park in Waco, Texas.